gigi-melone/gigi-melone/README.md

-- 👋 Hi, I’m @gigi-melone
+- 👋 Hi, I’m Gigi Melone.
+I'm a grad student researcher in the Crall Lab at the University of Wisconsin, Madison.
 - 👀 I’m interested in pollinator ecology & bee biology in the context of global change
 - 🌱 I’m currently learning to use ML/AI tools for recording bee behavior
 - 💞️ I’m looking to collaborate on ...